dank-inc/super-mouse/README.md

 - [ ] Handler overrides
 - [ ] Modifyer keymap
+- [ ] add helpful message about keyevents in console
 - [ ] State objects for each button / gesture
 - [ ] gestures?
 - [ ] moar listenerz